Governance

 Is governance only for large organizations?

-No. Smaller organizations still need clear ownership and escalation, even if the structure is simpler.
+No. Smaller organizations still need clear ownership, escalation, and decision-making, even if the structure is much simpler than in a large enterprise.

 Do boards need technical detail to govern cyber risk?

-They need enough detail to understand exposure and challenge assumptions, but governance should stay focused on business relevance.
+They need enough detail to understand exposure, ask informed questions, and challenge assumptions, but governance should stay focused on business relevance rather than technical overload.

 Can governance reduce cyber risk directly?

-It usually reduces risk indirectly by improving accountability, prioritization, and follow-through.
+Usually it reduces risk indirectly by improving accountability, prioritization, escalation, and follow-through on management actions.

 Continue reading